Background pattern

 • Phenytoin (used to treat seizures)

-• Amphetamines (used as a potent stimulant of the central nervous system)
+• Amphetamines (used as a potent central nervous system stimulant)

-• Sodium phosphate of cellulose (used to prevent the formation of kidney stones)
+• Sodium cellulose phosphate (used to prevent kidney stone formation)

-• Sodium citrate (used to treat kidney stones and other kidney problems, dehydration, diarrhea)
+• Citrate salts (used to treat kidney stones and other kidney problems, dehydration, diarrhea)

 • Salicylates (acetylsalicylic acid, used to treat inflammation, pain, and fever)

-In all these cases, it is recommended to leave a 2-hour gap between taking any of these medications and taking ACYLINE (4 hours in the case of fluoroquinolones) to avoid unwanted interactions.
+In all these cases, it is recommended to wait 2 hours between taking any of these medications and taking ACYLINE (4 hours in the case of fluoroquinolones) to avoid unwanted interactions.

-It is recommended to avoid chronic or excessive use of ACYLINE during pregnancy.
+Chronic or excessive use of ACYLINE during pregnancy is not recommended.

 ACYLINE does not affect the ability to drive or operate machinery.

-This medication is hazardous to individuals with alcoholism.
+This medication is harmful to people with alcoholism.

 3. How to Take ACYLINE

-Follow exactly the administration instructions for ACYLINE contained in this leaflet or those indicated by your doctor or pharmacist.
+Follow the administration instructions for ACYLINE contained in this package leaflet or as indicated by your doctor or pharmacist.
 If in doubt, ask your doctor or pharmacist.

-The recommended dose in adults and those 12 years of age and older is half to one sachet of oral suspension (5ml to 10ml) four times a day, when symptoms appear, 20 minutes to one hour after the three main meals and before going to bed.
+The recommended dose in adults and children over 12 years old is 1/2 to 1 sachet of oral suspension (5ml to 10ml) four times a day, when symptoms appear, 20 minutes to 1 hour after the three main meals and before bedtime.

-Do not administer this medication to children under 12 years of age.
+Do not administer this medication to children under 12 years old.

 This medication is taken orally.

-Press the sachet several times before opening it to ensure complete homogenization of the suspension.
-ACYLINE can be taken directly from the sachet or the contents can be poured into half a glass of water.
-Stir and take afterwards.
+Press the sachet several times before opening to ensure complete homogenization of the suspension.
+ACYLINE can be taken directly from the sachet or the contents can be poured into a half glass of water.
+Stir and take immediately

 Do not take more than 4 sachets per day.